nginxinc/nginx-azure-workshops/labs/lab9/readme.md

 <br/>

 In this exercise, you will deploy the demo Juiceshop application to AKS1.
 Juiceshop is a demo application example of a Retail store, selling different juices, smoothies, and snacks.
 The images used on the various web pages make ideal candidates for image caching.
-You will configure Nginx Ingress Controller for this application.
+You will also configure Nginx Ingress Controller for this application.

 1. Inspect the `lab9/juiceshop.yaml` and then `lab9/juiceshop-vs.yaml` manifests.
 You will see definitions for three Juiceshop application pods being deployed, and a new VirtualServer being added to Nginx Ingress to expose the app outside the Cluster.